Conditional Routing in LangGraph Workflows

 Defining Structured Output Schemas

-To ensure our router gets clean data (rather than free-form text), we define a structured Pydantic schema for the sentiment analysis output.
-This forces the model to return JSON conforming to specific types and descriptions.
+To make sure our router gets clean data instead of free-form text, we define a Pydantic schema for the sentiment output.
+This forces the model to return JSON that matches specific types and descriptions.

 Diagram showing Pydantic forcing the model to return typed sentiment, confidence, and reason fields